How do you get downside protection?

 This toolkit can help with your investment risk management.
 We’ll keep you informed of the latest market events, share how we've been managing downside risk in our portfolios, and equip you with important truths to hold onto during unavoidable market volatility.

 Explore the collection

-At Russell Investments, we help investors manage downside risk in 3 ways: by diversifying sources of returns, using a robust dynamic asset allocation process to guide tactical positioning, and seeking effective implementation capabilities.
+At Russell Investments, we help investors manage downside risk in three ways: by diversifying sources of returns, by using a robust dynamic asset allocation process to guide tactical positioning, and by seeking effective implementation capabilities.
 We have been anticipating a low-return, high-volatility environment for the last 2-3 years.
 Accordingly, we have been dynamically adjusting our portfolio positioning to manage downside risk.

 The search for returns: the low-return imperative

 We believe the search for returns is not going to get any easier against a backdrop of high U.S. equity prices, narrow credit spreads and low bond yields.
 When expected future market returns are likely to be lower than the required rate of return, we believe an investor cannot afford to ignore any investment strategy that may offer incremental return, take on risks they do not expect to get paid for or disregard implementation efficiency.

 Why downside protection may matter more than upside growth

 The global macroeconomics and geopolitical outlook remains uncertain, suggesting that an environment of low rate, low growth, and high valuations may linger.
 Against this backdrop, preserving capital may be more important than seeking the growth of capital, because, in the investing world, losing less means requiring less to bounce back.